The Medical Training Initiative (MTI) scheme allows overseas doctors to undertake up to two years of training and experience in the UK.

 The deaneries are also responsible for trainers, educational supervisors and educational leaders, their training needs and educational development.

-For dentists applying for the scheme it is worth noting that there are major differences regarding registration, sponsorship and availability of posts.
+For dentists applying to the MTI scheme it is worth noting that there are major differences regarding registration, sponsorship and availability of posts.
 Potential candidates should contact the National Advice Centre for Postgraduate Dental Education for further information.